chuaqindi/sc1015-miniproject/README.md

 ## Problem Definition

+Customer churn refers to customers that stopped using a company'services during a certain time frame.
+Churn analysis allows businesses to identify potential issues and take proactive measures to retain customers.

-In the highly competitive telecommunications industry, customer churn is a critical challenge for telecomunication companies (Telco).
+In the highly competitive telecommunications industry, customer churn is a critical challenge for telco businesses.
+It is roughly 6-7 times more expensive to acquire a new customer than it is to keep a current customer.
+Thus, even if the company gains a customer for every customer lost, they are still losing money.

-Customer churn (or customer attrition) refers to the loss of customers due to dissatisfaction of the services provided and/or due to better offers from other companies.

-Churn results in a loss of revenue of the company and it has become increasingly difficult to retain customers today. <br>
-Telco businesses are thus seeking to develop models to predict which customers are more likely to leave soon and take actions accordingly.
+Thus, Telco businesses are seeking to develop models to predict and reduce churn, allowing the business optimize customer retention strategies and cultivate a stronger customer base.